photoprism/photoprism-docs/docs/getting-started/ports/freebsd.md

 You can start a [rescan from the user interface](../../user-guide/library/originals.md) by navigating to *Library* > *Index*, selecting "Complete Rescan", and then clicking "Start".

 !!! tldr ""
-    Manually entered information such as labels, people, titles or descriptions will not be modified when indexing, even if you perform a "complete rescan".
+    Manually entered information such as labels, people, titles or captions will not be modified when indexing, even if you perform a "complete rescan".
 Be careful not to start multiple indexing processes at the same time, as this will lead to a high server load.